samuelbalogh/aws-cert-dva-c01/README.md

 *Server-Side Encryption*

 Amazon Kinesis Data Streams can automatically encrypt sensitive data as a producer enters it into a stream.
 Kinesis Data Streams uses AWS KMS master keys for encryption.
-For more information, see Data Protection in Amazon Kinesis Data Streams.

 #### Enhanced fan-out